ellenycc/paintings-scraper/README.md

 - Image metadata extractor (TIFF, PSB pixel dimensions)
 - AI-powered image tagging (e.g. subjects, styles, artists)
 - Web UI to browse and search the collection

-## About Me
-This project is part of my journey transitioning into software engineering.
-If you're interested in collaborating or want to chat about automation, cultural tech, or applying Python in the arts, feel free to reach out on GitHub(https://github.com/ellenycc) or connect on LinkedIn(https://www.linkedin.com/in/ellen-chan-01656731/)!